 Medium format once was the exclusive territory of the most serious fine art and landscape photographers.
 These extremely expensive cameras have image sensors that dwarf even full frame, ranging from 53.4 x 40.0mm for a Hassalbad down to 43.8 x 32.8mm for a Pentax or Fujifilm.
 Given that full-frame image sensors are approximately 36 x 24mm (864 sq. mm), a Hassalbad medium format image sensor (2,136 sq. mm) is well over double the size.
 Combined with a whopping 100 megapixels of resolution and a $33,000 price tag, that’s one heckuva digital camera.

-The reason we’ve included this section on medium format is that there is some indication that the technology may trickle down to a broader range of photographers.
-A couple of years ago Pentax released the 645Z medium format camera for around $7,000, and for 2017 Fujifilm has announced the new mirrorless GFX 50S, which is rumored to be in the $8,000 to $10,000 price range with a lens.
+The reason we’ve included this section on medium format is that the technology finally has trickled down to a broader range of photographers.
+A couple of years ago Pentax released the 645Z medium format camera for around $7,000, and for 2017 Fujifilm has released the mirrorless GFX 50S at $6,499.
 What’s perhaps most interesting, however, is that Fujifilm skipped competing with Sony’s popular a7 series of full-frame mirrorless cameras altogether and went straight to medium format.
-This should raise at least some eyebrows that medium format may take aim at the consumer market in the coming years.
+This should raise at least some eyebrows that medium format may take further aim at the consumer market in the coming years.

 Back to Our Top Full-Frame Camera Picks Back to Our Full-Frame Comparison Table